 Dubai of the USA: Las Vegas

 This one's too easy.
-Dubai is a melting pot of desert, skyscrapers, artificial islands, weird activities (sandboarding down dunes?) and natural beauty (those Persian Gulf beaches are underrated).
+Dubai is a melting pot of desert, skyscrapers, artificial islands, weird activities (sandboarding down dunes?) and natural beauty (those Gulf beaches are underrated).
 Sort of the Middle East's 'Sin City'.
 Vegas, meanwhile, is the world's 'Sin City', with a desert setting home to a surprisingly cosmopolitan skyline of fake Venices and Parises with casinos and underrated hiking destinations nearby such as the Valley of Fire State Park.

 For great American adventures see Lonely Planet's USA's Best Trips: 99 Themed Itineraries Across America.